emmanuelnk/github-actions-workflow-ts/README.md

 ## Overview

-The `github-actions-workflow-ts` package enables you to create GitHub Actions workflows using TypeScript and gain the benefits of type safety.
-This allows you to easily re-use, modularize share workflow code.
+The `github-actions-workflow-ts` package allows you to write GitHub Actions workflows using Typescript (that are then compiled to YAML files that you don't have to manage!).
+This allows you to easily re-use, modularize and share workflow Typescript code -- something that is not easy with YAML.

 To get started, simply create a new `*.wac.ts` e.g. `deploy.wac.ts` anywhere in your project and start writing your GitHub Actions workflow.